 Compilation LPs of the hits of the day had been released in the UK since the late 1960s.
-Such collection were primarily released by K-Tel and similar marketing companies, who sold not only records but anything else which might sell in large quantities via television advertising.
+Such collections were primarily released by K-Tel and similar marketing companies, who sold not only records but anything else which might sell in large quantities via television advertising.

 Everything changed when EMI – one of the biggest labels – and Virgin – the fastest growing of the smaller labels – agreed to a joint venture at the end of 1983, whereby they would release a double album of hits under the title Now, That’s What I Call Music.